huggingface/datasets/datasets/sick/README.md

 - pair_ID: sentence pair ID
 - sentence_A: sentence A
 - sentence_B: sentence B
-- entailment_label: textual entailment gold label (NEUTRAL, ENTAILMENT, or CONTRADICTION)
+- label: textual entailment gold label (NEUTRAL, ENTAILMENT, or CONTRADICTION)
 - relatedness_score: semantic relatedness gold score (on a 1-5 continuous scale)
 - entailment_AB: entailment for the A-B order (A_neutral_B, A_entails_B, or A_contradicts_B)
 - entailment_BA: entailment for the B-A order (B_neutral_A, B_entails_A, or B_contradicts_A)